Euronav NV (EURN): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $16.26, which is -$4.88 below the current price.
 EURN currently public float of 122.91M and currently shorts hold a 2.55% ratio of that float.
-Today, the average trading volume of EURN was 1.39M shares.
+Today, the average trading volume of EURN was 1.36M shares.

 EURN’s Market Performance

-EURN stocks went up by 0.72% for the week, with a monthly jump of 27.21% and a quarterly performance of 41.19%, while its annual performance rate touched 110.64%.
-The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 3.48% for Euronav NV.
-The simple moving average for the period of the last 20 days is 10.12% for EURN stocks with a simple moving average of 50.45% for the last 200 days.
+EURN stocks went down by -0.12% for the week, with a monthly jump of 21.38% and a quarterly performance of 28.54%, while its annual performance rate touched 101.35%.
+The volatility ratio for the week stands at 3.70% while the volatility levels for the past 30 days are set at 3.49% for Euronav NV.
+The simple moving average for the period of the last 20 days is 5.07% for EURN stocks with a simple moving average of 45.30% for the last 200 days.

 Analysts’ Opinion of EURN